Republicans turn focus to FBI's McCabe over texts on 'insurance' against Trump

 Grassley requested the Justice Department turn over records by Dec.
 27 relating to “the conversation” that allegedly occurred with Strzok and Page in McCabe’s office, and all records relating to McCabe’s communications with Strzok and Page between Aug.
 7 and Aug.
 23, 2016.

 “Any improper political influence or motives in the course of any FBI investigation must be brought to light and fully addressed,” Grassley wrote.
-“Former Director Comey’s claims that the FBI ‘doesn’t give a rip about politics’ certainly are not consistent with the evidence of discussions occurring in the Deputy Director’s office around August 15, 2016.”
+“Former Director [James] Comey’s claims that the FBI ‘doesn’t give a rip about politics’ certainly are not consistent with the evidence of discussions occurring in the Deputy Director’s office around August 15, 2016.”

 That text was just one of 10,000 messages the Justice Department was reviewing between Strzok and Page -- and hundreds turned over to Congress that contained anti-Trump and other politically charged comments.